Unicon/shib-cas-authn3/README.md

+## NOTE Development has moved.
+Please navigate to <https://github.com/Unicon/shib-cas-authn> for future version and updates!

 ## A Shibboleth IdP v3.X plugin for authentication via an external CAS Server

+> A Shibboleth IdP v4.X plugin can be found at <https://github.com/Unicon/shib-cas-authn>

 This is a Shibboleth IdP external authentication plugin that delegates the authentication to an external Central Authentication Server.
 The biggest advantage of using this component over the plain